-For the three founders of the program, it's much more than that.
+For the founders of the program, it's much more than that.
 To us, it's a cause, something we're truly passionate about—something that inspires and challenges us every day (and many nights).

 When we came together to develop the IWIM program, we were keenly aware of the widely discussed statistics about manufacturing's projected workforce shortage.
 Manufacturers already are contending with waves of retirements and are working hard to convince young people that traditional perceptions of manufacturing are just that: traditional, outdated, and not at all in line with today's sleek, clean manufacturing facilities and the efficient, high-tech reality of much of today's manufacturing work.